 Due to their concentrated form, cats tend to find the smell of essential oils far too strong for their sensitive little noses.
 Whilst they might not like the smell, just the aroma won’t hurt your cat as they will avoid the smell.

-They can also have severe reactions, such as drooling, coughing, and trouble breathing, especially if in an enclosed space with a diffuser.
+They can also have severe reactions, such as drooling, coughing, and difficulty breathing, especially if in an enclosed space with a diffuser.
 If this happens, you should move them into an area with fresh air.

 11. Eucalyptus